natelandau/valentina/user_guide.md

 -   Add or spend experience points using `/xp`.
 -   Remember to update the chapter of your campaign using `/campaign chapter`.

+> NOTE: Valentina treats experience differently than most TTRPGs.
+Instead of granting XP to a specific character, XP is granted to a player.
+This allows players to spend XP on any of their characters within a specific campaign.

 ## 5. CAMPAIGNS

 Campaigns are the backbone of your role-playing adventure in Valentina Noir.
 They span across multiple gaming sessions and help in organizing the story, keeping track of characters and events, and providing a cohesive narrative structure.
 Regularly updating chapters and making use of NPCs and notes ensures that information is not lost in between gaming sessions.